mandober/debrief.cs/cs.glossary.md

 A variable is initialized if it has been assigned a value and hasn't since been moved from.
 All other memory locations are assumed to be initialized.
 Only unsafe Rust can create such a memory without initializing it.

 ## Inlining
-1. Function:
+In principle, inlining is very simple optimization technic where a function call is replaced by an instance of the function's entire body, thereby skipping the need to jump (relatively slow maneuvre).

+Inlining is the practice of replacing a function call with the called function's body, pasted right into the callsite, eliding the jump.

-  inlining is removal of a function call by including the function body directly into the callsite, enabling optimizations (such as avoiding the overhead of a function call).
+to a function by including the function body directly into the callsite, enabling optimizations (such as avoiding the overhead of a function call).
 It is controlled with the `inline` attribute:
   - `#[inline(never)]`
   - `#[inline]` hint to the compiler that inlining is desirable.
 It is required for any cross-crate inlining.
   - `#[inline(always)]` hint to the compiler that inlining is required.